Mount Rogers: Hike the Appalachian Trail to Virginia’s Highpoint

 Thomas Knob Shelter

 You will also pass camp site after camp site.
-Backpacking and camping along this scenic ridge is very popular and good spots are plentiful.
+Backpacking and camping along this scenic ridge are very popular and nice campsites are plentiful.

 If you did not bring a tent and sleeping bag, you will most certainly wish that you had.
 Or at least you will make a note that you will be back another day.